livebeauty/livebeauty/README.md

 ## 🌱 About Me

-- 🔭 Currently working on modern full stack web applications
+- **Currently Learning**: LLMs, generative AI, and building SaaS applications.
-- 💡 Exploring advanced animation & real-time features
+- **Experience**: 3 years of grinding through web dev like a coding ninja.
-- 🤝 Always up for open source collaboration and freelance opportunities
+- **Goal**: To craft innovative apps and grow into a tech rockstar.
-- 🎯 Goal: To build scalable apps and grow into a tech leader
+- **Fun Fact**: I debug faster than you can say "One Punch Man!"

 ---